Azure/bicep-registry-modules/avm/ptn/deployment-script/import-image-to-acr/README.md

 ### Parameter: `useExistingManagedIdentity`

 Does the Managed Identity already exists, or should be created.
-Default is true.
+Default is false.

 - Required: No
 - Type: bool
-- Default: `True`
+- Default: `False`

 ## Outputs